nmi246/Health/supplements_nz.md

 - Phosphatidylserine (PS):
   - Phosphatidylserine is the primary phospholipid in brain cell membranes.
 PS improves cell communication to support memory and focus and helps regulate cortisol during stress.*
   - Dose: 100mg, 2 to 3 times daily, with meals.
+  - Where to buy: From pharmacy (Unichem, Life Pharmacy).
+Not on the shelves.
+Ask pharmacist to order from supplier.
+  - NZ suppliers: Solgar
 - 5-HTP:
 - Magnesium: